AdobeDocs/adobe-io-events/src/pages/guides/using/indesign-apis/indesign-apis-events-data-stream-setup.md

 ASSET_SCANNING_STARTED | Scanning the downloaded asset
-ASSET_SCANNING_COMPLETED | Scanning of an individual asset is completed ASSET_DOWNLOAD_FAILED | Individual downloading of an asset has failed ASSET_SECURITY_CHECK_FAILED | Individual asset is infected and security check failed ASSET_SCANNING_FAILED | Individual scanning of an asset has failed ASSETS_DOWNLOAD_COMPLETED | Downloading of all assets is completed ENGINE_PROCESSING_STARTED | The job was handed over to engine to be processed
+ASSET_SCANNING_COMPLETED | Scanning of an individual asset is completed ASSET_DOWNLOAD_FAILED | Individual downloading of an asset has failed ASSET_SECURITY_CHECK_FAILED | An individual asset is infected and security check failed ASSET_SCANNING_FAILED | Individual scanning of an asset has failed ASSETS_DOWNLOAD_COMPLETED | Downloading of all assets is completed ENGINE_PROCESSING_STARTED | The job was handed over to engine to be processed